Hvorfor kan sølvringe give en grøn farve på huden? - Lilla Villa

 Hvorfor kan sølvringe give en grøn farve på huden?

-It is a question we often get from our customers – and perhaps you have experienced that a ring leaves a greenish color on your finger.
-This can create doubt about the quality of the jewelry, but in fact, it is a completely normal and harmless phenomenon.
+It is a question we often get from our customers – and maybe you have even experienced a ring leaving a greenish mark on your finger.
+It can raise doubts about the quality of the jewellery, but in fact it is a completely normal and harmless phenomenon.

 What is 925 sterling silver?

-When we talk about silver jewelry, it is almost always 925 sterling silver that is meant.
+When we talk about silver jewellery, it is almost always 925 sterling silver that is meant.
 This alloy consists of 92.5% pure silver and 7.5% copper.

-Pure silver is too soft to be used in jewelry, so copper is added to make the material more durable without losing its shine and beauty.
+Pure silver is too soft to be used in jewellery, and that is why copper is added so the material becomes more durable without losing its shine and beauty.

 Why does the skin turn green?

 When the copper in the silver comes into contact with the skin's natural acid, sweat, or moisture, copper salts can form.
-These can settle on the skin and cause a temporary greenish discoloration.
+These can settle on the skin and cause a temporary greenish discolouration.

-This does not mean that the jewelry is not genuine silver – on the contrary, it is proof that it contains copper, which makes sterling silver stronger and more durable.
-The reaction is completely harmless and easily disappears again with washing using water and soap.
+This does not mean that the jewellery is not genuine silver – on the contrary, it is proof that it contains copper, which is precisely what makes sterling silver stronger and more durable.
+The reaction is completely harmless and easily washes off again with water and soap.

 Why does it only happen to some people?

-The reaction depends on a number of individual factors, so some experience green marks while others never do:
+The reaction depends on a number of individual factors, which is why some people get green marks while others never do:

-• Skin pH value: People with more acidic skin (lower pH) are more likely to dissolve small amounts of copper, increasing the risk of discoloration.
+• Skin's pH level: People with more acidic skin (lower pH) are more likely to dissolve small amounts of copper, which increases the risk of discolouration.

 • Sweat production: The more you sweat, the more moisture and salt come into contact with the metal, which promotes the reaction.

-• Lifestyle and environment: Use of lotion, perfume, cleaning products, or frequent hand washing can accelerate the reaction.
+• Lifestyle and surroundings: Using lotion, perfume, cleaning products, or frequent handwashing can accelerate the reaction.
 Climate and humidity also play a role.

-• Jewelry wear: If a gold-plated ring after prolonged use begins to show some of the copper base underneath, it can increase the likelihood of green marks.
+• Wear and tear on the jewellery: If a gold-plated ring begins to show a little of the copper base underneath after a long period of use, it can increase the likelihood of green marks.

-So it is a combination of chemistry, biology, and environment that determines whether you experience discoloration or not.
+So it is a combination of chemistry, biology, and environment that determines whether you experience discolouration or not.

 How to avoid green marks from rings